zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-logging-sql-commands.md

 <img src="https://www.carloscds.net/wp-content/uploads/2013/09/SNAGHTML476eb602_thumb2.png" width="532" height="369" alt="Create console application project">

-After creating our project, we will add the Entity Framework through the [Nuget](https://nuget-tutorial.net/) window, which is in Tools -> Library Packager Manager -> `Packager Manager Console` and inside it, we will execute the command below:
+After creating our project, we will add the Entity Framework through the [Nuget](https://nuget-tutorial.net/) window, which is in Tools -> Library Package Manager -> `Package Manager Console` and inside it, we will execute the command below:

 ```package-manager
 PM> Install-Package EntityFramework –Pre